Civil Marriage & Civil Union

 - A relative, friend or family member of the future spouses who is authorized by the Minister of Justice to perform a civil marriage or civil union.

-The many advantages of choosing a notary for your civil wedding celebration
+The many advantages of choosing a notary for your wedding / civil marriage celebration

-As a wedding officiant of civil marriage and civil union, only the notary is authorized to give you explanations and legal advice for the different matrimonial regimes (the partnership of acquets, the separation as to property, the community of property, etc.) and their implications.
+As a wedding officiant of marriage in Quebec and civil union, only the notary is authorized to give you explanations and legal advice for the different matrimonial regimes (the partnership of acquets, the separation as to property, the community of property, etc.) and their implications.

 The same goes for the timetable: at the Montreal Courthouse, the Laval Courthouse or the Longueuil Courthouse, the celebration can take place between 9 a.m. and 4:30 p.m., while at a notary’s, it can take place at any time of the day.